raspberrypilearning/marble-mayhem/en/step_3.md

 - Change material when colliding with the player
 - Change to a random colour on collision
 - Play a sound on collision
-- Play a sound when the player enters an area
+- Play a sound when the marble collides with an obstacle
-- Add a particle effect when the player enters an area
+- Add a particle effect when the marble rolls into an area

 You can use the Scripts you have created during the pathway for these effects, if you don't have the scripts you can find them below.